ISISComputingGroup/ibex_developers_manual/Python-dependencies.md

 This page as much as possible distinguishes between the standard Python version installed on instruments/developer machines and the `genie_python` module that is actually used to communicate with IBEX.
 These have historically been conflated by both users and developers, leading to the problems outlined in below.

+### How Python Dependencies were Historically Handled

 Historically when a new Python module was required by any part of the IBEX system it was added as a requirement to the singular standard python installation.
 As the project has grown this has lead to a number of problems:

 * It is unclear where and how our dependencies are used particularly the split between dependencies of the server, client and of a scientist using `genie_python` alongside other tools
 * Increased risk that dependency updates will break something
 * Additional overhead in what we are giving to users as their Python client
 * Conflict of requirements between projects

+### How Python Dependencies should be Handled in the Future

 To move away from this it was decided by Freddie, Dom, Tom and John in a meeting on 19/05/2020 that we should aim instead for a system where every Python project within the IBEX system had it's own requirements listed in a `requirements.txt` and ran in a separate clean `virtualenv`.
 This is obviously a large change to the system so it was proposed that rather than do this in one go: